jendrikseipp/vulture/README.md

 for code to be reported as unused.
 Use `--min-confidence 100` to only report code that is guaranteed to be unused within the analyzed files.

+**Unreachable code**

+If Vulture complains about code like `if False:`, you can use a Boolean flag `debug = False` and write `if debug:` instead.
+This makes the code more readable and silences Vulture.

 ## How does it work?

 Vulture uses the `ast` module to build abstract syntax trees for all